 - San Diegans love dining with their furry friends.
 The city boasts the most dog-friendly restaurants per capita in the country.

 - Walk in the footsteps of famous gunslinger Wyatt Earp.
 The historical figure lived in the city for nearly 10 years — and even called the Horton Grand Hotel home for some of his time spent in the city.

 If you’re interested in moving to the area check out our city page on San Diego!

 The bottom line

-If you want to move to “America’s Finest City” and get a sense of what living in San Diego is like, this guide is a great place to start— but it can only scratch the surface.
-To really understand what it’s like to be a local, you should explore more resources.
+If you want to move to “America’s Finest City” and get a sense of what living in San Diego is like, this guide is a great place to start— but it only scratches the surface.
+To really understand what it’s like to be a local, explore local resources.

 Tourism and culture sites like sandiego.org, Eater San Diego, and socalpulse.com can keep you updated on current events.
-Lastly, local news sites like KPBS and the San Diego Union-Tribune can keep you up to date on everything happening in the community.
+Local news sites like KPBS and the San Diego Union-Tribune can keep you up to date on everything happening in the community.

 At the end of the day, you have to determine if moving to San Diego is the right step for you, your family, and your career.
 The facts and figures above can help you make that big (and exciting) decision.